eclipse-tractusx/tractusx-profiles/tx/refresh/refresh.token.grant.profile.md

 - A `access_token` contains the access token associated with the refresh token.
 - The JWT is signed using the private key associated with the key material specified by the `kid` header parameter.

+The consumer client SHOULD acknowledge refresh token rotation which might lead to revocation of the refresh token in case of subsequent requests with the same refresh token.
+In that case the client should implement a mechanism to prevent redundant usage of the same refresh token and instead use the refresh token after the rotation.
+An expired or revoked refresh token might lead to transfer process termination.

 ### 3.2.
 Provider Request Validation

 The provider data plane authorization server can verify the refresh request using the signed client JWT following these